 Mistakes to Avoid

-The biggest mistake I see is homeowners trying to fix major duct leaks with standard duct tape.
-Real duct tape doesn't last in an attic environment; the heat and humidity make it peel off in weeks.
-We use professional-grade mastic and foil tape designed to last for years.
+One of the most common mistakes we see is homeowners attempting to fix duct leaks with standard duct tape.
+Real duct tape is not designed for HVAC systems and will fail quickly in the temperature fluctuations of an attic.
+We use professional-grade mastic and foil tape designed for long-term durability.

 Is Duct Repair Right for You?

 If the system is worth repairing, we will tell you.
 If the pattern points to replacement, we will explain why.
-Our goal is to make sure you have a system that fits your home and your budget, not just a quick fix that fails a year later.
+The estimate should make sense before anyone touches the equipment.

 How the visit works